amperity/lein-monolith/README.md

 ## Configuration

 The `monolith` task provides several commands to make working with monorepos easier.
-In order to use most of them, you'll need to create some configuration telling the plugin where your subprojects are.
+In order to use them, you'll need to create some configuration telling the plugin where your subprojects are.

 The configuration is provided by a _metaproject_, which lives in the repository root and must contain a value for the `:monolith` project key.
 Create a top-level [`project.clj`](example/project.clj) file and add the plugin and monolith entries.

+### Subproject Locations

 The `:project-dirs` key tells monolith where to find the projects inside the repo by giving a vector of relative paths.
 Each entry should point to either a